hacksnextdoor/interview-prep/README.md

 # interview-prep
-All hnd's resources for landing you next SWE position 💴📚
+All hnd's resources for landing your next SWE position 💴📚